 5.1.1 The purpose of this clause is to maintain a Unified Pay System for principals in the state and state integrated compulsory education sector.
-The Unified Pay System applies to the roll-based, Equity Index and staffing components of principals' remuneration.
+The Unified Pay System applies to the roll-based, decile-Equity Index and staffing components of principals' remuneration.

-5.1.2 Mechanism
+5.1.2- Mechanism

-- (a) The Secretary for Education shall, within one month of ratification of any collective agreement (or relevant variation thereof) applicable to principals of secondary schools in the state and integrated school sector, notify the NZEI Te Riu Roa National Secretary of any changes to the roll-based, staffing-based, or Equity Index payment components of principals' remuneration and offer such changes to principals covered by the PPCA. - (b) The NZEI Te Riu Roa National Secretary shall, within one month of receipt of the offer described in clause 5.1.2(a), advise the Secretary whether NZEI Te Riu Roa wishes to accept such offer.
-The parties agree that upon receipt of NZEI's acceptance of the offer the PPCA shall be deemed to be varied pursuant to clause 1.6 in the terms outlined in the offer as advised by the Secretary. - 5.1.3 Clause 5.1 shall apply from 3 July 2023 to 2 July 2025.
+- (a) The Secretary for Education shall, within one month of ratification of any collective agreement (or relevant variation thereof) applicable to principals of secondary schools in the state and integrated school sector, notify the NZEI TE Riu Roa National Secretary of any changes to the roll-based, staffing-based, or decileEquity Index payment components of principals remuneration and offer such changes to principals covered by the PPCA. - (b) The National Secretary of NZEI Te Riu Roa National Secretary shall, within one month of receipt of the offer described in clause 5.1.2(a), advise the Secretary for Education whether NZEI Te Riu Roa wishes to accept such offer.
+The parties agree that upon receipt of NZEI's acceptance of the offer the PPCA shall be deemed to be varied pursuant to clause 1.6 in the terms outlined in the offer as advised by the Secretary for Education. - 5.1.3 Clause 5.1 shall apply from 1 December 2022 to 30 November 2024.
 Thereafter this clause will cease to apply and shall have no effect.